fut-infrastructure/implementation-guide/fsh-content/input/pagecontent/systematic-error-messages.md

 - `TASK_AUTOMATED_PROCESSING_CAREPLAN_NOT_FOUND`: CarePlan is not found when searching by activity: %s.

+- `TASK_FOR_NOT_SET`: When episode of care is set, the field 'for' must reference the corresponding patient

 #### ehealth-transformation

 - `TRANSFORMATION_QFDD_XML_MISSING`: Invalid input document reference, it must contain content with data of QFDD xml